GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/dr-solution-based-on-cross-region-deployment-in-single-cluster.md

 ## How Disaster Recovery Works in GreptimeDB
 GreptimeDB is well-suited for cross-region disaster recovery.
 You may have varying regional characteristics and business needs, and GreptimeDB offers tailored solutions to meet these diverse requirements.

-GreptimeDB resource management involves the concept of AZs (Availability Zones).
+GreptimeDB resource management involves the concept of Availability Zones (AZs).
 An AZ is a logical unit of disaster recovery.
 It can be a DC(Datra Center), a compartment of a DC.
 This depends on the customer's specific DC conditions and deployment design.

 A GreptimeDB region is a city.
 When two DC are in the same region and one DC becomes unavailable, the other DC can take over the services of the unavailable DC.
 This is a localization strategy.